Why Tablighi Jamaat?

 Mujahadah #6 – We are often left alone with no one listening to us

-- Remember this is a Sunnah of the Prophets (AS).
+However, there is a bright side to this.
+This emotion of sadness is a Sunnah of the Prophets (AS).
 People didn’t listen to their talks, yet they continued giving Da’wah

 Mujahadah #7 – We have to work with people with different temperaments